adriangligor/ccxt-hyperliquid-rounding-bug/README.md

 | [10, 100[     | 2        | 1                                | 2                     |
 | [100, 1000[   | 3        | 2                                | 3                     |

 The original expression returns a result 1 too small, for numbers >= 1.
 It would be reasonable to guess that the conditional increase is intending to fix this by adding 1.
-As the last column shows, it instead only makes things worse.
+As the last column shows, it doesn't fix the interval [1, 10[.
 Instead, it likely should be fixed as follows:
 ```
 $significantPosition = ((int) log( abs($x), 10)) % 10;
 if ($x >= 1) {